ganeti/ganeti/man/gnt-node.rst

   instance that the node is a secondary for.
 - when neither of the above is done a combination of the two cases is run

+Note that the iallocator currently only considers disk information of the default disk template, even if the instance's disk templates differ from that.

 See **ganeti**\(7) for a description of ``--submit`` and other common options.